 Learn about Fairfax County History

-Park Authority Historic Sites – From the rustic life at Dranesville Tavern to the life of the privileged class at Stone Mansion, the historic properties under the stewardship of the Fairfax County Park Authority, Resource Management Division offer a unique representation of early life in Fairfax County… (read more).
+Fairfax County Park Authority Historic Site Tours – From the rustic life at Dranesville Tavern to the life of the privileged class at Stone Mansion, the historic properties under the stewardship of the Fairfax County Park Authority, Resource Management Division offer a unique representation of early life in Fairfax County… (read more).

 Fairfax County Park Authority Museum Collections – In support of its mission to protect and maintain the county’s heritage, the Fairfax County Park Authority collects and preserves the material culture that represents our heritage from prehistory to present day.
 In addition to the original structures and archaeological materials at its historic parks, the Park Authority collects objects, documents and other materials… (read more).